Salt & Wind Travel

 What Is Kona Coffee?

 In Hawai’i, Kona Coffee is a regulated term.
-Only coffee grown within a twenty-mile length of Mamalahoa Highway in Hawai’i Island’s Kona district can be labeled Kona Coffee.
+Only coffee grown within twenty miles of Mamalahoa Highway in Hawai’i Island’s Kona district can be labeled Kona Coffee.
 This area is known as the “Kona Coffee Belt.”

 Big Island Waterfall

-As for how coffee originally got to the Island of Hawai’i, the missionary Samuel Ruggles is widely credited.
-He is said to have brought coffee to the Island of Hawai’i in 1828, where it took well to the unique environment of volcanic soil rich in nutrients, high elevation, and cooling cloud cover.
+The missionary Samuel Ruggles is widely credited for how coffee originally got to the Island of Hawai’i.
+He brought coffee to the Island of Hawai’i in 1828, where it took well to the unique environment of volcanic soil rich in nutrients, high elevation, and cooling cloud cover.

 A handful of coffee plantations and farms established themselves in the next decade, like Greenwell Farms in 1850.
 Founded by English businessman Henry Nicholas Greenwell, today it is one of the area’s largest and oldest Kona coffee farms.